Service Dog vs Emotional Support Dog

 An emotional support dog is basically just what it sounds like.
 It is a dog that provides comfort, therapeutic effects, or emotional support to someone who is living with a disability.

-These dogs are not necessarily trained to do work or tasks like a service dog does; they help people by “being there” for people, and are a legitimate “reasonable accommodation” for housing situations.
+These dogs are not necessarily trained to do work or tasks like a service dog does.
+They help people by “being there.”
+And, they are a legitimate “reasonable accommodation” for housing situations.
 Emotional support dogs are not pets, either.